FAQS

 -

-Yes.
 My practice is affirming of all relationships.
-While I don’t currently have training to work with polycules, I am affirming of ethical non monogamy.
-I am actively (meaning I have and consistently do pursue training and experience in justice work) anti-racist, pro-liberation, and weight-inclusive.
+While I don’t currently have training to work with polycules, I am affirming of ethical non-monogamy.
+I am actively anti-racist, pro-liberation, and weight-inclusive, and I continue to pursue training and experience in justice work.
 I pay close attention to how identity, culture, gender expectations, and social power shape emotional safety and relationship dynamics.
 I understand power as something that exists within each person, between partners, and within larger systems — and that awareness is built into how I practice therapy.

 -

-I work with individuals and couples on relationship conflict, emotional disconnection, family-of-origin trauma patterns, attachment injuries, chaotic coping patterns (including substance use, avoidance, perfectionism, and anger), relationship ambivalence, and identity-related stress.
-Much of my work focuses on how past relational experiences show up in present relationships.
+I primarily work with couples on relationship conflict, emotional disconnection, family-of-origin trauma patterns, attachment injuries, chaotic coping patterns (including substance use, avoidance, perfectionism, and anger), relationship ambivalence, and identity-related stress.
+Much of this work focuses on how past relational experiences show up in present relationships.

 -